mcjauregui72/CNN_MedImageClassification/README.md

    * Without pooling='max', we would have needed to explicitly add a Flatten layer to convert the 4D tensor to 2D in order to avoid a shape mismatch error.
 Though a Flatten layer would have resolved the shape issue, it would generate a larger input size for the Dense layers, increasing the risk of overfitting.
    * Unlike Flattening, which preserves all spatial information to return a high-dimensional feature vector, global pooling reduces dimensionality.

-11. Specified for layer in base_model.layers: layer.trainable = False, to avoid re-training ResNet50's pre-trained knowledge during model training.
+9. Specified for layer in base_model.layers: layer.trainable = False, to avoid re-training ResNet50's pre-trained knowledge during model training.
    * Making these layers untrainable preserved the features ResNet50 learned during pre-training, keeping them from becoming over-written during training.
    * Layer freezing effectively turned ResNet50 into a feature extractor.

-12. Built both submodels with the Functional API because it supports more flexibility than the Sequential API.
+10. Built both submodels with the Functional API because it supports more flexibility than the Sequential API.
 In particular, the Functional API
     * Affords more flexibility when combining pre-trained models with custom layers or sharing layers between models
     * Allows for explicit definition of the flow of data, enabl fine control over how layers connect and interact
     * Supports freezing layers and chaining models
     * Handles the complexities involved in ensembling models

-12. Added custom layers on top of the ResNet50-based base to allow the final model to complete our four-class classification task and to be ensembled and chained with the other submodel.
+11. Added custom layers on top of the ResNet50-based base to allow the final model to complete our four-class classification task and to be ensembled and chained with the other submodel.
     * Both the BatchNormalization and Dropout layers helped improve generalization on unseen data.
     * The Dense(256, activation='relu) layer learned more complex patterns from the high-level features provided by ResNet50
     * These more complex patterns became relevant to our classification task
     * The ReLU activation function supported the custom layers to model more intricate relationships between features
     * Dropout(0.3) was intended to prevent overfitting by forcing the model to learn more robust features and preventing it from becoming too reliant on specific neurons

+12. Defined identical output layers in each submodel:
-13. Defined the output layer Dense(class_count, activation = 'softmax') to output a probability distribution across the classes (given by class_count).
+    * Dense(class_count, activation = 'softmax') to output a probability distribution across the classes (given by class_count).
     * Each value in the probability distribution corresponded to the predicted probability that the input image belonged to a given class
     * We chose the Softmax activation because it can return a probability distribution over three or more classes

 14. Compiled both submodels with optimizer=optimizer, loss='sparse_categorical_crossentropy', and metrics=['accuracy'].

-15. Trained both submodels with EarlyStopping and ModelCheckpoint callbacks.
+15. Trained both submodels with identical EarlyStopping and ModelCheckpoint callbacks.